Using SourcePipeline

 You can rerun the most recent pipeline task where a cancellation, failure, or error has occurred.

-You can rerun it even if the pipeline's task configuration hasn't changed.
+You can rerun it even if the pipeline's task configuration has not changed.

-• Alternatively, select the checkbox of the pipeline name, and then click the [Go to pipeline] button.
+• Alternatively, select the checkbox of the pipeline name and click the [Go to pipeline] button.

 • If the task status is Failed, click i-SourcePipeline-log of the task to understand the cause of the failure from the task result page of the SourceBuild or SourceDeploy service.
-Configure the task again, and then click the [Rerun] button.
+Configure the task again and click the [Rerun] button.

-6. If the task fails again, repeat Step 5 above and eliminate the causes for failure.
+5. If the task fails again, repeat the Step 5 above and eliminate the causes for failure.

 Change SourcePipeline settings

-3. From the pipeline list, select the checkbox of the pipeline name you want to change settings for and then click the [Change settings] button.
+2. From the pipeline list, select the checkbox of the pipeline name you want to change settings for and click the [Change settings] button.

 • Be careful with the selection, because clicking the name of a created pipeline will direct you to the Run pipeline page.

-5. In the Pipeline configuration and Trigger settings fields, change the settings for the connected tasks in the pipeline and trigger events.
+4. In the Pipeline configuration and Trigger settings components, change the settings for the connected tasks in the pipeline and trigger events.

 Note